-A remote that uses the standard configuration operates similarly to many factory keyless entry remotes.
-A standard configuration transmitter allows arming, disarming, and Panic Mode activation with separate buttons.
-When programmed for standard configuration, the transmitter buttons are assigned to the following functions:
+The expanded configuration features are available with the optional four-button transmitter only.
+A remote that uses the expanded configuration operates similarly to many factory keyless entry remotes.
+An expanded configuration transmitter allows arming, disarming, and Panic Mode activation with separate buttons.
+When programmed for expanded configuration, the transmitter buttons are assigned to the following functions: